PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 bundle exec jekyll serve
 {% endhighlight %}

-This allows you to see the default blog created by Jekyll on your browser ([http://127.0.0.1:4000][local]).
+This allows you to see the default website created by Jekyll on your browser ([http://127.0.0.1:4000][local]).

 | | | | | | | | | | | | | | | | | | | | | | | | | | | | |

 |**NOTE** | You can change the order of the next steps, depending on what excites you.
-If you want to know how to create blog content go to [Step 4](#st4), if you want to see how the blog is published publicly via GitHub Pages go to [Step 5](#st5), and if you're more interested in getting Minimal Mistakes to work with your blog go to [Step 6](#st6).
+If you want to know how to create content go to [Step 4](#st4), if you want to see how the website is published publicly via GitHub Pages go to [Step 5](#st5), and if you're more interested in getting Minimal Mistakes to work with your website go to [Step 6](#st6).

-## Step 4: Personalise your blog<a name="st4"></a>
+## Step 4: Personalise your website<a name="st4"></a>

 Here I'll briefly explain what the most important files and folders do.

-`_posts`:  This folder is very straightforward - it contains your blog posts!
+`_posts`:  This folder is very straightforward - it contains your website's posts!
 Jekyll provides you with a default post so you can get to grips with how they work, but there are a few notable points:

 **1)** Posts are named with the date in YYY-MM-DD at the start. *THIS IS IMPORTANT*.
 Your posts won't publish if you use a different naming convention.